OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/infra-options-orbit-chains.md

 # Infrastructure Options for Orbit Chains

-A successful production-grade chain often requires additional surrounding infrastructure to enable app functionality and provide a superb user experience for those interacting with the network.
-There are multiple options for various components for deployers to choose from, and the below is a non-comprehensive list of providers that Orbit teams can choose to work with if the need should arise.
+A successful production-grade chain often requires additional infrastructure to enable app functionalities and provide a good user experience.
+You can choose from multiple options for various components.
+The following list is not comprehensive:

 ## Chain Operation